Skip to Content

 Employer Responsibilities for Workplace Safety in Seattle

-Employers in Seattle are bound by state and federal laws to create and maintain safe workplaces.
-These regulations aim to minimize risks, prevent injuries, and protect workers across industries, especially in high-risk sectors like construction and logistics.
+Employers in Seattle must follow state and federal laws to provide safe workplaces.
+These rules are meant to lower risks, prevent injuries, and protect workers across all industries, especially high-risk areas like construction and logistics.

 Here’s a detailed look at employer responsibilities under both federal and Washington State guidelines.